 - Title insurance policies

 The escrow company gets a payment at the completion of closing.
-I'll keep you informed on the procedure.
+I'll keep you up-to-date on the next steps.